Astroner/ReDe/README.md

 ## If statement
-If statements allows ou to execute conditional code.
+If statements allows you to execute conditional code.
 It has 3 structures:
  - if - if condition is truthy then execute the code
  - else - if main condition was falsy then execute this code
  - else if - if main condition was falsy try this condition